Acceleratio/docs-sqlmanager/requirements/user-permission-requirements.md

 These privileges will be granted automatically when a new SysKit SQL Manager database is created or during a database upgrade.

 * The SysKit SQL Manager service account needs to be granted __SPDocKit_service_role__ role in the SysKit SQL Manager database.
 This role will give the member of the service account __db_datawriter__  and  __db_datareader__ roles and grant __execute__ permissions on all the stored procedures in the database.
-* The account running the load from the SysKit SQL Manager console must have the same privileges as the SQLDocKit service account (see above).
+* The account running the load from the SysKit SQL Manager console must have the same privileges as the SysKit SQL Manager service account (see above).